Cruel and Inhumane

 A Life of Confinement

-While at the racetrack, dogs are confined in small cages barely large enough for them to stand up or turn around for long hours each day.
-On average, over one thousand dogs live in warehouse style kennels at each racetrack.
+In the racing industry, dogs are confined in small cages barely large enough for them to stand up or turn around for long hours each day.
+Hundreds of dogs are kept in warehouse style kennels at each track.

-Thousands of dogs are seriously injured each year at commercial racetracks, including dogs that suffer broken legs, cardiac arrest, spinal cord paralysis and broken necks.
+Greyhounds are routinely injured at commercial racetracks, including dogs that suffer broken legs, cardiac arrest, spinal cord paralysis and broken necks.
 Unfortunately, not all of these injuries are reported to the public because some states do not even keep records on the number of dogs injured each year.

 Thousands of dogs are killed when they are injured or are no longer fast enough to be profitable.
-According to the pro-racing National Greyhound Association, an estimated 5,000 dogs were killed in 2003.
+According to a 2009 estimate from the pro-racing National Greyhound Association, as many as 3,000 greyhounds are killed annually.

 To racetrack promoters, dogs are short-term investments.
-Even the fastest dogs only race for a few years, and are expected to generate enough profit during that time to make up for the cost of their food and housing.
+Even the fastest dogs only race for a few years, and are expected to generate enough profit during that time to make up for their total costs.

-The pressure to generate gambling profits can lead to negligent care.
-Adoption groups frequently receive dogs in a general state of neglect, including dogs suffering from severe infestations of fleas, ticks, and internal parasites.
+The pressure to generate profits can lead to negligent care.
+Adoption groups often receive dogs in a general state of neglect, including dogs suffering from severe infestations of fleas, ticks, and internal parasites.

 The quality of veterinary care a dog receives can also be compromised by financial considerations.